 Withdrawals from a workshop must be in writing and must be given at least 30 days prior to the beginning of the workshop.
 We prefer to apply the registration fee to a future workshop but, if this is not possible, it will be refunded.
 If a student withdraws during a workshop, a pro-rated tuition payment plus any fees for materials or models must be paid.
 The full registration fee ($150) will be kept if a student does not attend and does not provide written notice of withdrawal by the deadline.
 Students will receive a full refund if a workshop must be canceled by Brookgreen Gardens.

 All workshops require students to have basic familiarity with the subject matter of the class, but most are suitable for beginners.

 Supplies, Books and Additional Fees

-A supply list of required materials will be sent approximately one month prior to the start of each workshop.
+A supply list of required materials will be sent approximately two weeks prior to the start of each workshop.
 Students may not bring their own clay to the workshop unless the instructor has specified it.
 If recommended, students are encouraged to obtain books prior to the workshop.
 Some materials for workshops are provided and some workshops require models, both for additional fees.
 In the event additional fees are required, they are determined at cost and divided evenly among the students.

-Although each sculpture workshop begins and ends at the instructor’s discretion, the schedule is generally 10:00 a.m.-5:00 p.m. on the first day, and 9:00 a.m.-4:00 p.m. on subsequent days, which provides six hours of instruction per day.
+Although each sculpture workshop begins and ends at the instructor’s discretion, the schedule is generally 10:00 AM to 5:00 PM on the first day, and 9:00 AM to 4:00 PM on the subsequent days, which provides six hours of instruction per day.
 One hour is allowed for lunch.
 In order to keep to the schedule, students are encouraged to bring

 Recommended Places to Stay